Eterhox/EterPage/README.md

-# Eternal-Enterprise
+# EterPage
-the Eternal Enterprise
+EterPage, a page about stuff.